Video Subtitles: 5 Tips to Increase Accessibility & Engagement

 Increase accessibility with Wordly’s AI subtitles

-4. Review Auto-Generated Subtitles
+4. Review & Edit Auto-Generated Video Subtitles

 Auto-generated subtitles have come a long way thanks to advances in AI.
 They’re fast, convenient, and a great starting point.
 But they’re not perfect, and assuming they are is one of the most common traps content creators fall into.